malcolmsailor/efficient_rhythms/README.md

 These can be installed by running `pip3 install -r requirements.txt` in the script directory.

+As far as installing the script itself goes, you can just clone the Github repository.

 ### Dependencies for music notation

 If you want the script to output music notation, then the following must